 - Monomyth Theory.
-Religions all tell one story rooted in the Bildungsroman that is the story of any young person’s life.
+Religions stories like the story of the founding of Thebes or the stories of the lives of the Buddha or of Jesus, all tell one story rooted in the Bildungsroman that is the story of any young person’s life.
 The young person (typically, but not always, in the old stories, a young man) sets out from his place of birth.
 He does service to supernatural entities and receives a boon.
 He experiences trials.
 By virtue of the boon, he succeeds in a trial and thereby gains important knowledge.
 He brings this back to the people.
 Associated with Joseph Campbell.

 - Opiate of the People Theory.
 Religion is a means of social control, via prohibitions, and of amelioration of the alienation of, workers by those who exploit them.
 A very reasonable hypothesis with regard to monotheistic religions of the kinds invented in the first large city states, with their centralized sacred mountain/administrative center/and home of the ruling deity.
 Associated with Karl Marx and Friedrich Engels.
 See also Entrepreneurial Extortion/Protection Racket Theory.

 - Personification and Propitiation Theory.
 Religion originated as a personification of powerful forces to which people were enthralled (death, decay, love, etc) and an attempt to control these.
 Associated with Gilbert Murray.
 See also Agency Theory.